nsg21/PasswordRunes/README.md

 12    |1008|132678|4.19e6|6.10e7
 13    |2016|398034|1.67e7|3.05e8

-It looks like, the most obvious choice of 2 colors and 3x3 pattern of dots provides opportunity for the adequate amount of entropy in generated passwords, while being at the same time not too large, and, overall aesthetically pleasing.
+It looks like, the most obvious choice of 2 colors and 3x3 pattern of dots provides opportunity for the adequate amount of entropy in generated passwords, while being at the same time not too large, overall aesthetically pleasing, and easy to make.

-Intersting note: there are 150 of 2×2 5 color patterns which lack any c5 symmetry.
-This is exactly enough to cover faces of 25 dice cubes.
-This is equivalent to dicekeys.
+Interstingly, there are 150 eligible 2×2 patterns colored in 5 colors.
+This is exactly enough to label all faces of 25 dice cubes.
+This is equivalent to DiceKeys in terms of available entropy.

 ## Software
 The primary intended purpose of PasswordRunes is to assist in generating a passphrase *without* a computer.